-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
+The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.
 They are:

-- 1. The right to inspect and review the student's education records within 45 days of the day the Institution receives a request for access.
-Students should submit to the Institution President written requests that identify the record(s) they wish to inspect.
-The Institution official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the Institution official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
-The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
-Students may ask the Institution to amend a record that they believe is inaccurate or misleading.
-They should write the Institution official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the Institution decides not to amend the record as requested by the student, the Institution will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+- 1. The right to inspect and review the student's education records within 45 days of the day the institution receives a request for access.
+Students should submit to the institution president written requests that identify the record(s) they wish to inspect.
+The institution official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the institution official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
+The right to request the amendment of the student's educational records that the student believes are inaccurate or misleading.
+Students may ask the institution to amend a record that they believe is inaccurate or misleading.
+They should write the institution official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+If the institution decides not to amend the record as requested by the student, the institution will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception that permits disclosure without consent is disclosure to institution officials with legitimate educational interests.
-An institution official is a person employed by the Institution in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the Institution has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another institution official in performing his or her tasks.
-An institution official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the Institution discloses education records without consent to officials of another institution in which a student seeks or intends to enroll.
+Generally, schools must have written permission for the parents of minor students or eligible students in order to release any information from a student's educational record.
+However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - School officials with legitimate educational interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State Law.